example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 The module that provides the referred Unknown resource type is not available where your Puppet code is compiled.

-Find the module you need in the **metadata.json** file of the module where the code fails (use the provided path).
+Find the module you need in the metadata.json file of the module where the code fails (refer to the provided file path).

-Solve by adding the module to your `Puppetfile`, or running the `puppet module install` command.
+Solve by adding the dependency module to your `Puppetfile`, or running the `puppet module install` command.

 ### Decomposing the "Unknown resource type" Puppet error message  [JUNIOR]